sunpallavi2009/tallyconnector/README.md

 User: irriion
 Database: irriion

 User: irriion
 Database: tenant_b07b0971-f830-4ee1-91d8-570ff0760278

-on those two datatable has same user and password and changes on .env(sample-.env.serverexample) files and tenancy or other domain changes in code
+on those two datatable has same user and password

+and changes on .env(sample-.env.serverexample) files and tenancy or other domain changes in code

 in local Imporsonate server error http://pristm.preciseca.com:8000/

 changes on _impersonate.blade.php
+and changes on main db domain table subdomain name and in tenant db users record fill

 This command will forcefully remove the .trash directory and all its contents, including any files or subdirectories it contains.
 Be cautious when using the -rf flags, as they can cause irreversible data loss if used incorrectly.